-j2 Global, Inc., together with its subsidiaries ("j2 Global", "the Company", "our", "us" or "we"), is a leading provider of internet services.
-Through our Cloud Services business, we provide cloud services to consumers and businesses and license our intellectual property ("IP") to third parties.
-In addition, the Cloud Services business includes fax, voice, backup, security and email marketing products.
+J2 Global, Inc., together with its subsidiaries ("J2 Global", "the Company", "our", "us" or "we"), is a leading provider of internet services.
+Through our Cloud Services business, we provide cloud-based subscription services to consumers and businesses and license our intellectual property ("IP") to third parties.
+In addition, the Cloud Services business includes fax, security, privacy, data backup, email marketing and voice products.
 Our Digital Media business specializes in the technology, gaming, broadband, business to business, healthcare, and international markets offering content, tools and services to consumers and businesses.

-j2 Global was incorporated in 2014 as a Delaware corporation through the creation of a new holding company structure, and our Cloud Services business, operated by our wholly owned subsidiary, j2 Cloud Services, LLC (formerly j2 Cloud Services, Inc.), and its subsidiaries, was founded in 1995.
+J2 Global was incorporated in 2014 as a Delaware corporation through the creation of a new holding company structure, and our Cloud Services business, operated by our wholly owned subsidiary, J2 Cloud Services, LLC (formerly J2 Cloud Services, Inc.), and its subsidiaries, was founded in 1995.
 We manage our operations through two businesses: Cloud Services and Digital Media.